Questions, Comments, or Corrections? Let us know!

 For all children, this is the first date of attendance or home visit in any district or ESU early childhood program.

-• For Part C: You must first mark ‘yes’ to IFSP on the child’s demographic page of their profile.
-The child’s IFSP meeting date is entered as the “date the child will begin to receive services” AND the “first day in program”.
+• For children ages 6 months to 3rd birthday: Mark ‘yes’ to IFSP on the child’s GOLD profile.
+The child’s IFSP meeting date is entered as the “date [the child] will begin to receive early intervention services.”

-• The provider then has 45 calendar days to enter documentation and finalize checkpoints from the date listed here; child’s entry date.
+• The provider has 45 calendar days from the date entered as the date services begin to enter documentation and finalize checkpoints.

 ENTERING DATA